 5 dead and over 100 hospitalized from recalled Japanese health supplements

-TOKYO (AP) — In the week since a line of Japanese health supplements began being recalled, five people have died and more than 100 people were hospitalized as of Friday.
+TOKYO (AP) — Five people who took a Japanese health supplement have died and more than 100 have been hospitalized as of Friday, a week after a pharmaceutical company issued a recall of the products, officials said.

 Osaka-based Kobayashi Pharmaceutical Co. came under fire for not going public quickly with problems known internally as early as January.
 The first public announcement came March 22.